🦅

 The other 3 in 4 let someone else decide.

-The Mayor’s race was decided by 226 votes, the margin between first and second place.
-Of the 5,932 people who sat out, it would have taken fewer than 4% of them showing up to flip the result.
+The Mayor’s race was decided by 227 votes — the margin between first and second place.
+Of the 5,932 people who sat out, fewer than 4% showing up could have changed the result.

 Mayor’s Race, April 7, 2026 📋 Town of Wellington Official Abstract of Votes